andLaing/petsys_analysis/README.md

  - pyarrow 8.0.0

  A script for environment set-up using `miniconda` is provided for Unix systems:
- `make_condaENV.sh` which checks if conda installed in the `$HOME` folder.
+ `source make_condaENV.sh` will check if conda installed in the `$HOME` folder and install the environment.
 Running with `conda` already activated will also create or update the environment.
 If no miniconda is found the user will be prompted to either indicate a miniconda/anaconda installation or to allow the script to download and install miniconda.